Anzzy07/expo-notification/README.md

 3. Start the app

-   Scan the following QR generated in terminal
+   Scan the following QR generated in terminal in Expo Go.

 In the output, you'll find options to open the app in a